guigouz/guigouz.github.io/building-skeleton.md

 instructions for the generator and its dependencies are listed on https://github.com/bravado/generator-metaproject

-To get started, run
- `yo metaproject` on your project's directory, in this case, `skeleton`
+To get started, run `yo metaproject` on your project's root, in this case, we'll create a new project named `skeleton`, preferably in our local web root.

     mkdir skeleton
     cd skeleton